eandersson-learning/eandersson-learning/README.md

 - 👋 Hi, I’m Eric.
 This is my learning Github.
+Most of the repos are from The Odin Project or Jetbrains Academy.
 - 👀 I’m interested in learning web development.
 Oh and rabbits.
 - 🌱 I’m currently learning a little bit of everything.
 - 💞️ I’m looking to collaborate on... stuff...